top of page

 For Employers:

-Sherwood serves clients with a range of interest and abilities.
+Sherwood serves Individuals with a range of interest and abilities.
 Sherwood strives to find the best match for the employer and our program members.
 If you’re interested and want to learn more about our qualified candidates please contact the Program Manager that serves your county.

 Will I have to pay the wages of the Employment Specialist?